chainside/webpos-sdk-java/README.md

 # Installation

-Follow these steps to install the SDK library into your system:

 Follow these steps to install the SDK library into your system.
 You can install it either using the maven-dependency-plugin, configuring the pom.xml or configuring the gradle.build (for gradle users)